curtis-salcedo/modern-menus/README.md

 # Description

 This Modern Digital Menu Application is an open-source, web-based solution designed to help businesses showcase their products and enhance their overall customer experience.
 With customizable menus and targeted advertisements, this application offers a powerful platform for promoting your business's offerings and driving sales.
+Contact me to get started today!

 # Getting Started
 ## Instructions